salvillalon45/the-software-engineering-guide/src/data_structures/linked_list/docs/notes.md

         -   SpaceO(1): no new space created
     -   **insertTail**:
         -   Time O(1): moving the pointers to point at different nodes
         -   Space O(1): now new space created
+    -   **insertAt**:
+        -   Time O(N): if the node is between the head or tail, we will need to loop until the index is found
+        -   Space O(1): now new space created
     -   **remove**:
         -   Time O(N): looping through the list until we reach the designated node